 The favourite food source for silk moths.
 Purplish-black, fruits are sweet and juicy with a slightly sharp finish.
 Self Fertile.

-Supplied as a bare root tree approximately 3 - 4 feet (90 - 120 cm) tall including roots.
+Supplied as a containerised tree pruned to approximately 3 - 4 feet (90 - 120 cm) tall including pot.

 Going Round The Mulberry Bush